HMS-Core/hms-react-native-plugin/react-native-hms-push/README.md

 * [License and Terms](#license-and-terms)

 ## Introduction
-The Reactive-Native SDK code encapsulates the Huawei push client interface.
+The React-Native SDK code encapsulates the Huawei push client interface.
 It provides many APIs for your reference or use.
-The Reactive-Native SDK code package is described as follows:
+The React-Native SDK code package is described as follows:
 Android: core layer, bridging PushSDK bottom-layer code;
 src/RNMessageParser.js: parsing layer, which is used to parse the received Message message. index.js: external interface definition layer, which is used to define interface classes or reference files.

 ## Installation Guide
-Before using Reactive-Native SDK code, ensure that the RN development environment has been installed.
+Before using React-Native SDK code, ensure that the RN development environment has been installed.
-Decompress the Reactive-Native SD compressed code package.
+Decompress the React-Native SD compressed code package.
 Copy the decompressed react-native-hwpush package to the same path as the local directory.

-## Reactive-Native SDK API method definition
+## React-Native SDK API method definition

 ### HmsInstanceId
     getAAID(Callback callBack):string